docQodly/docs/docs/orda/data.md

 *	All entities can always be loaded in read-write; there is no *a priori* "locking" of entities.
 *	Each entity has an internal locking stamp that is incremented each time it is saved.
-*	When a user or process tries to save an entity using the `entity.save( )` method, Qodly compares the stamp value of the entity to be saved with that of the entity found in the data (in the case of a modification):
+*	When a user or process tries to save an entity using the [`entity.save()`](../language/EntityClass.md#save) function, Qodly compares the stamp value of the entity to be saved with that of the entity found in the data (in the case of a modification):
 	*	When the values match, the entity is saved and the internal stamp value is incremented.
 	*	When the values do not match, it means that another user has modified this entity in the meantime.
 The save is not performed and an error is returned.